KK Studentski centar

 Košarkaški klub Studentski centar (Abbr.
 KK Studentski centar), commonly referred to as SC Derby due to sponsorship reasons, is a men's professional basketball club based in Podgorica, Montenegro.
 The club currently competes in the Montenegrin Basketball League and the ABA League.

+SC Derby has won one ABA League Second Division (in 2021) and one ABA League Supercup (in 2023) in its history.

 History

 The club was founded in 1997 in Podgorica, Montenegro, then part of FR Yugoslavia.
 The club's founder is the Podgorica Student Dormitory.

 In 2015, the club got promoted to the Montenegrin First A League for the 2015–16 season.
 In 2020, the club joined the Second Adriatic League for the 2020–21 season.
 The club was league affiliate of Budućnost VOLI.

 On 31 August 2021, the club announced a change of their name to SC Derby due to sponsorship reasons.

+On 20 September 2023, SC Derby won the ABA League Supercup after their upset win over Partizan in the final, 81-83.
+The game winner was hit by Borna Kapusta with 4.6 seconds left in the game.